aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Type**: Structural, Dynamic, Automatic
 - **Initial State**: The inference server and application are operational.
 - **Input/Condition**: Submit requests for suggestions and planning.
-- **Output/Result**: TTFT is between 200-500ms.
+- **Output/Result**: TTFT should meet a 95th percentile threshold below 500ms.
 - **How test will be performed**: Performance testing tools will be used to automatically simulate user requests for suggestions and planning features.
 The time from request submission to the receipt of the first token will be recorded.
-Tests will be conducted under various network conditions including different latencies, to assess performance across typical user scenarios.
-The results will be compiled into a report detailing average TTFT and any deviations, ensuring the application's responsiveness meets the specified requirements.
+Tests will be conducted under various network conditions, including different latencies, to assess performance across typical user scenarios.
+The results will be compiled into a report detailing average TTFT, the 95th percentile, and any deviations to ensure the application’s responsiveness meets the specified flexible requirements.

 #### 4.2.3.2 Evaluate Throughput of Inference Server